 The University of Leeds operates on a semester system.
 Click here for the academic calendar.

 Fall semester : Early September- Early February

 Coursework ends before Christmas but exams take place in January.
-Students will need to work with Leeds to see if they can either take their exams early or have the Drexel Study Abroad Office proctor their Sheffield exams in January.
+Students will need to work with Leeds to see if they can either take their exams early or have the Drexel Study Abroad Office proctor their Leeds exams in January.
 It is your responsibility to ensure that you can take exams early or at Drexel, and to make the appropriate arrangements with both universities.
 Leeds will charge Drexel students taking advantage of this option a 50 pound, roughly $100, fee in order to arrange for remote exams.

 Spring Semester: Mid February- Mid June